Polar Bears in Svalbard

 Reservations

-You can reserve now by either paying a 33% deposit through our online reservation system or by by mailing a check (Please see Payment Policy, Deposit, and Cancellation Information below — a 3.5% processing fee is applied to all online transactions)
+You can reserve now by either paying a 33% deposit through our online reservation system or by mailing a check.

 If you’d prefer to mail a check to our office or arrange for a wire transfer, please get in touch with us via the Contact BigAnimals form below

-Reserve Online*
+Reserve Now

 *Dates and pricing are subject to change without prior notice due to weather conditions, animal behavior, and currency fluctuation.